 SGND (C7, D6, G6-G7, F6-F7): Signal Ground Pin.
 Return ground path for all analog and low power circuitry.
 Tie a single connection to the output capacitor GND in the application.
-See layout guidelines in Figure 22.
+See layout guidelines in Figure 14.

 V{FB1} , V{FB2} (D5, D7): The Negative Input of the Error Amplifier for Each Channel.
 Internally, this pin is connected to V{OUTS1} or V{OUTS2} with a 60.4kΩ precision resistor.
 Different output voltages can be programmed with an additional resistor between V{FB} and GND pins.
 In PolyPhase® operation, tying the V{FB} pins together allows for parallel operation.
 See the Applications Information section for details.
+Do not drive this pin.